axtk/react-keenstore/README.md

 This example makes use of React Context (in a pretty typical way) to share a chunk of data across components.
 Wrapping the data into an instance of the `Store` class allows to make its updates occurring in one component (`<PlusButton/>`) immediately visible to other components subscribed to the store (`<Display/>`).
 With a store in the Context, there's no need to devise additional [value setters](https://react.dev/reference/react/useContext#updating-an-object-via-context) of the Context value.

+In this example, there's only one store, but there can be as many stores as needed.
+Splitting the app data into multiple stores will make the scopes of the stores clearer and it can help reduce irrelevant update notifications in the components requiring only a limited portion of the data.

 ```jsx
 import { createContext, useContext } from 'react';
 import { createRoot } from 'react-dom/client';